Film (and Film Noir)

 According to the intro, the ultimate goal of SOLID! is the "publication of a complete guide to psychotronic black film & street literature from the 60s to now."
 Webmeister Mark Weddington is always looking for interviews, original articles, photos/posters/ad mats, publishing offers, videos, reference books, out-of-print paperbacks and any additional info pertaining to black film and African-American pulp fiction.
 SOLID's shares a "black street fiction" section with Crime City, all part of the giant Cathouse 2000 site.
 Can you dig it?

-Yeah, sometimes the TV show got pretty hokey, but Ebert and Siskel (and now Roeper) were pretty sharp at this film critic dodge.
-And Ebert know his stuff.
+Yeah, sometimes the TV show got pretty hokey, but Ebert was pretty sharp at this film critic dodge.
+And he knew his stuff.
 In fact, any guy who says "Movies about private eyes have always been among my favorites" is jake with me.
+This site collects Roger's review, plus new reviews by some pretty sharp film buffs who've picked up the torch.

 The world's only hard-copy newsletter devoted to all things film noir.
 Edited by Karen Burroughs Hannsberry, each eight-page, bi-monthly blast of bleak contains movie reviews, biographies of featured performers, memorable quotes, guest essays, photos, contests, and more!
 It may be a bitter little world, but The Dark Pages makes it alittle easier to swallow.